Escape the Crowds on an Exclusive Small-Group Adventure into Remote Private Reserves

 , crosses into South Africa near here.
 More than 700 elephants live on the reserve, the largest single population on privately owned land in Africa, as well as impressive numbers of lion and cheetah.
 Along the river, Mashatu trees provide shade for wildebeest, giraffe, zebra and eland, while at night, bat-eared fox, honey badger, African wild cat and leopard search for prey.
 We explore this unspoiled wilderness on exciting game drives, discovering Mashatu's ecological diversity as we traverse savanna, forest, marshland and sandstone outcrops.
 And at the end of each day, we stay in the center of it all at Mashatu Tented Camp, an intimate accommodation offering unexpected amenities in such a remote and secluded locale.

 Days 5 & 6: Northern Kruger National Park—Private Concession, South Africa

 and Sharpe’s grysbok.
 Our open-air rooms are perched above the river with views of the valley below.
-The area is rich in human prehistory, boasting ancient fossils, rock engravings
+The area is rich in human prehistory, with ancient fossils, rock engravings

 and stone tools.

 Days 7–9: Sabi Sand Game Reserve